flclxo/flcl-marketplace-sellers/README.md

 Many existing selling platforms were developed by individuals without hands-on experience in selling a diverse range of products and services.
 In response, FLCL is dedicated to providing a marketplace that is truly backed by experienced sellers who understand the game/industry.

-Launching to the public in soon, pictures are pre-alpha and are BETA images.
+Launching to the public in soon, pictures are pre-pre-alpha and are BETA images.
 All rights reserved.

 <img width="1384" alt="Screenshot 2025-03-20 at 10 50 21 AM" src="https://github.com/user-attachments/assets/94078199-a16a-4811-9179-22fa71744f28" />
 <img width="1366" alt="Screenshot 2025-03-20 at 10 50 34 AM" src="https://github.com/user-attachments/assets/6dd1d414-2b61-4e54-89a8-ba58763d1d0b" />